filecoin-project/network-info/README.md

 ## Build & Deploy

 This application builds a static site using Nuxt.js/Vue.js.
+The site is generated to the `/dist/` directory during the build process.
+Only this directory needs to be published.

 ### Nuxt settings
 - Remove `mode` property from `nuxt.config.js`
 - Set `target: 'static'` in `nuxt.config.js`

 ### Fleek configuration
+- A `.fleek.json` configuration file is included which should pre-populate these settings
 - Build command: `npm ci && npm run generate`
+- Base directory can be left empty
 - Publish directory: `dist`
 - Environment variables:
   - NODE_ENV=production